Kmaina32/Ubuntu-Academy-/src/FRAMEWORK.md

-# Ubuntu Academy - Application Framework Document
+# Akili A.I Academy - Application Framework Document

-This document provides a technical overview of the Ubuntu Academy application, including its architecture, data models, AI integrations, and key operational flows.
+This document provides a technical overview of the Akili A.I Academy application, including its architecture, data models, AI integrations, and key operational flows.

 ## 1. Core Architecture